22222/flightyfetch/README.md

 });
 ```

-You can also download [flightyFetch.js](dist/flightyFetch.js) or the [minified](dist/flightyFetch.min.js) version directly.
-Then it can be included in an HTML document like this:
+You can also download [flightyFetch.js](dist/flightyFetch.js) or the [minified](dist/flightyFetch.min.js) version directly, like this:

 ```html
 <script src="dist/flightyFetch.js"></script>